sophon-org/sophon-light-node/README.md

     --restart on-failure:5 \
     -e OPERATOR_ADDRESS=<You operator wallet address> \
     -e DESTINATION_ADDRESS=<The rewards destination wallet address> \
-    -e PERCENTAGE=<The percentage this node will charge as rewards fee from delegators> \
+    -e PERCENTAGE=<The percentage this node will charge as rewards fee from delegators.
+Can't be modified afterwards.> \
     -e PUBLIC_DOMAIN=<Your public URL/IP, including protocol (HTTP or HTTPS) on an acessible `PORT` if not 8080> \
     -e PORT=<PORT you want the service to run.
 It defaults to 7007> \
     -p <External acessible PORT>:<Internal port defined above, or defaults to 7007> \